KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 This specification identifies the consent requirements necessary to record a personal information (PI) sharing transaction and provide this record as an independent receipt.

 The MVCR is designed to address existing closed consent that exists today, often defined by a binary and indefinite consent agreement.
 Closed Consent is addressed by providing both a common specification for recording consent and provision of a consent receipt for the use and sharing of personal information.
-As the  consent receipt is required to be provisioned at point of consent, this addresses multiple privacy principle and privacy legal requirements.
-A consistent consent record provides a framework for binding a consent notice to a privacy control (i.e. Do Not Track), operationally useful to technically address multiple Fair Information Practice Principles and likewise maps PII management to ISO 29100 privacy framework.
+As the  consent receipt is required to be provisioned at point of consent this specification addresses FIPPs and ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice")

+A  consent receipt format provides a framework for binding a consent notice to a privacy control (i.e. Do Not Track), operationally useful to technically address multiple Fair Information Practice Principles and likewise map PII management to ISO 29100 privacy framework.
-See Appendix A:
-(ref- FIPPs and ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice") are fundamental privacy principles, addressed with this specification.

 # Status of this document
 The v0.8 draft is a  MVCR specification candidate - this draft version is for peer review and not meant for distribution.